atsushieno/ktmidi/README.md

 In `ktmidi-ci` module (the overall API is unstable and subject to change):

-- `MidiCIInitiator` and `MidiCIResponder` classes implement MIDI-CI agent models that conforms to MIDI-CI, Common Rules for MIDI-CI Profile Inquiry, and Common Rules for MIDI-CI Property Exchange specifications.
+- `MidiCIDevice` class implements MIDI-CI agent models that conforms to MIDI-CI, Common Rules for MIDI-CI Profile Inquiry, and Common Rules for MIDI-CI Property Exchange specifications.
 - `Message` implements the sturecures for each MIDI-CI message type.
 - primitive MIDI-CI SysEx byte stream processor in `CIFactory` and `CIRetrieval` classes.

+See [MIDI-CI design doc](docs/design/MIDI-CI.md) for more details.

 There are handful of sample project modules: